0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ```
 ![image of package installation](../imgs/install%20package.PNG)

-In this example, vim-runtime is considered a dependancy, as vim needs it to work, the package manager notified us that it’ll be installed alongside vim.
+In this example, vim-runtime is considered a dependency, as vim needs it to work, the package manager notified us that it’ll be installed alongside vim.

 To remove a package, we use the command
 ```